interneto/interneto-manager/README.md

 ```

 - [Laravel Sail](https://laravel.com/docs/10.x/sail) is a light-weight command-line interface for interacting with Laravel's default Docker development environment.
 Sail provides a great starting point for building a Laravel application using PHP, MySQL, and Redis without requiring prior Docker experience.

+## Extra
+Interneto manager right now is a mix of blog  + manager app.
+To use the app you need firstly to register with (name, email, password).